Route 66: How We Made the Maps

 Kansas

-was an interesting anomaly within the book, the route only dips into the lower southeasten corner of the state for a few miles.
-This was a content limitation for the authors as well as cartography, how do you build a whole chapter around few entries.
-Thankfully there were enough interesting sights in the small segment of the route to fill a number of spreads, with a couple of large full page images it would not feel so restricted.
+was an interesting anomaly within the book as the route only dips into the lower southeast corner of the state for a few miles.
+Building a chapter around relatively few entries was a challenge for the authors as well as cartographers.
+Thankfully there were enough interesting sights in this small segment of the route to fill a number of spreads and with a couple of large full page images it did not feel so restricted.

-Cartographically was a different matter, I was not going to be able to show the entire of
+Cartographically it was a different matter.
+I was not going to be able to show the entire of

 Kansas